openSUSE/mtui/Documentation/iui.rst

 ::

-  add_host -s SYSTEM -t HOST
+  add_host -t HOST

 Adds another machine to the target host list.

-Both target host and system type need to be specified when adding a host.
+Target host need to be specified when adding a host.

 remove_host